Federal Drug Manufacturing – 21 U.S.C. § 841

 Penalties for Federal Drug Manufacturing Conviction

-A noted above, if you are convicted of a 21 U.S.C. § 841 federal manufacturing case, the penalties you are facing are more severe than a state-level conviction.
+As noted above, if you are convicted of a 21 U.S.C. § 841 federal manufacturing case, the penalties are more severe than those for a state-level conviction.

-It should be noted, however, the exact penalties will depend on a wide range of factors under the advisory Federal Sentencing Guidelines.
-The main factors include the specific type and quantity of controlled substance and if weapons were involved.
+However, it should be noted that the exact penalties will depend on a wide range of factors under the advisory Federal Sentencing Guidelines.
+The main factors include the specific type and quantity of controlled substances and whether weapons were involved.

 A conviction under 21 U.S.C. § 841, manufacturing a controlled substance, will carry a mandatory minimum sentence of five years in federal prison.